 We provide CMake files and Makefiles for building the codebase, choose one fits your workflow.

-Run CMake to create the _build
+Use CMake to create the _build

-build folder, optional add -DDLOPEN=ON
+build folder, optionally add -DDLOPEN=ON

 to optimize compilation.

-You can also optionally add -DUSE_OPENMP=ON
+You can use -DUSE_OPENMP=ON

 cmake -S. -B_build -DDLOPEN=ON -DBUILD_EXTERNAL=ON -DCMAKE_BUILD_TYPE=Release